arceval/431a1/README.md

 # 431a1

-Project in intellj idea, should open as is.
-May need to import external libraries if the project complains about jdk.

-IP and port are hardcoded, will need to be changed on the Server/Client to the Server's ip and whatever is free on both.
+IP and port are hardcoded, will need to be changed on the Server.java/Client.java to the server's ip and whatever is free on both.

-Deploy on two machines, compile Client and Server individually on each, then run Server and run Client respectively.
+Copy code to two machines

+Machine 1: Get IP from machine, edit HOSTIP in Server.java to this. javac Server.java java Server

+Machine 2: Edit HOSTIP in Client.java.
+javac Client.java
+java Client

+Should output Server time.

 Runs on openjdk version "10.0.2"